Nuitka/Nuitka/Developer_Manual.rst

 The current approach is as follows.
 Code generation detects constants used in only one module, and declared ``static`` there, if the module is the only user, or ``extern`` if it is not.
-Some values or forced to be global, as they are used pre-main or in helpers.
+Some values are forced to be global, as they are used pre-main or in helpers.

 These ``extern`` values are globally created before anything is used.
 The